25

 STARRING: Bruce Campbell, Sarah Berry, Dan Hicks, Kassie Wesley DePaiva

-GENRE: Black Comedy, Splatter, Haunted House, Supernatural Horror, Horror Comedy
+GENRE: Black Comedy, Splatter, Supernatural Horror, Horror Comedy

 Ash Williams and his girlfriend Linda find a log cabin in the woods with a voice recording from an archeologist who had recorded himself reciting ancient chants from “The Book of the Dead.”
 As they play the recording an evil power is unleashed taking over Linda’s body.